AkshaySiv/Openshift-doc/docs/introduction.md

 # OpenShift Container Platform Installation on S390X

-Installing OpenShift Container Platform on IBM Z with PR/SM (Processor Resource/Systems Manager), LPAR (Logical Partitioning), RHEL (Red Hat Enterprise Linux), and KVM (Kernel-based Virtual Machine) virtualization is a complex but powerful setup that allows you to run containerized applications on IBM's mainframe platform.
+Installing OpenShift Container Platform on  Z with PR/SM (Processor Resource/Systems Manager), LPAR (Logical Partitioning), RHEL (Red Hat Enterprise Linux), and KVM (Kernel-based Virtual Machine) virtualization is a complex but powerful setup that allows you to run containerized applications on 's mainframe platform.

 Below is the architecture diagram illustrating the integration between Jenkins and OpenShift cluster